 Which of this week’s strategies and tools was your favorite?
 The negative keywords hack was definitely a needle-mover.

-Keep your eyes peeled for our next Know How blog post to not miss another wonderful bundle of the coolest marketing tools and tactics.
+Keep your eyes peeled for our next Know How to blog post to not miss another wonderful bundle of the coolest marketing tools and tactics.

 And don’t forget to come back in a week for another growth-hacking boost!